sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

-Not all companies have a technology-oriented support team though, and many companies will consider this as part of 3rd line support as well, if not just to be more aligned with market terminology on support structure.
+Not all companies have a technology-oriented support team though, and many companies will consider this as part of 3rd line support as well, if not just to be more aligned with market terminology on support structures.
 Still, organizing and optimizing this third line of support is often something that infrastructure service support is heavily involved in.

 Regardless of the structure approached by the organization, these teams will need the knowledge and supporting tools and procedures to do their job.
-You need people that can develop support procedures, simplified automation (for second line to execute), and continuously update that information.
+You need people that can develop support procedures, create simplified automation (for second line to execute), and continuously update that information.
 And if a vendor is involved, then the support line will need to have knowledge on how to approach the vendor: what are the procedures and processes for raising incidents, what is the priority queue like?
 Does the vendor have certain SLAs that the team should know about?

 The several layers of support will need continuous training, even if it is just refreshing past information.
-It is also wise to involve these support lines in information sharing, like when you know there is a growth on database reliance in the business services, or when you know many databases are being migrated from one technology to another.
+It is also wise to involve these support lines in information sharing, like when you know there is a growth in database reliance in the business services, or when you know many databases are being migrated from one technology to another.
 Second line for instance might be able to use that information, together with their cross-organizational knowledge, to better triage issues.